 The following object types are saved/loaded by GameObject name matching:

-If using the included game save and load system, each object in your scene that uses one of the above componenets must have a unique name.
-Otherwise, the when the game is loaded, the loaded data will match more than one object, and the data might be restored to the wrong object
+If using the included game save and load system, each object in your scene that uses one of the above components must have a unique name.
+Otherwise, the when the game is loaded, the loaded data will match more than one object, and the data might be restored to the wrong object, causing unexpected results.

 For example, naming one unlocked door 'MyDoor' and another locked door 'MyDoor' may result in the interaction states or open/closed states being mixed up when the player loads their game.